particle-iot/docs/src/content/reference/firmware.md

 }
 ```

-After you call `Particle.connect()`, your loop will not be called again until the device finishes connecting to the Cloud.
-Typically, you can expect a delay of approximately one second.

 In most cases, you do not need to call `Particle.connect()`; it is called automatically when the device turns on.
 Typically you only need to call `Particle.connect()` after disconnecting with [`Particle.disconnect()`](#particle-disconnect-) or when you change the [system mode](#system-modes).